Lead Resources

 Test Your Water

-If you are a PWSA customer, call PWSA 412-255-2423 between 8am and 6pm, Monday - Friday or email servicelines@pgh2o.com with your name, address, and phone number to request a test kit.
+Residents that are PWSA customers can call PWSA 412-255-2423 between 8:00 am and 6:00 pm, Monday-Friday or email servicelines@pgh2o.com with their name, address, and phone number to request a test kit.

-If you are not a PWSA customer, call your water provider to inquire about testing for lead.
+Those who are not PWSA customers should call their water provider to inquire about testing for lead.

-If you have lead in your water, consider replacing your lead service line.
+If there is lead in water, consider replacing the lead service line.

-• Coordinate your lead service line replacement with PWSA or water provider.
+• Coordinate lead service line replacement with PWSA or water provider.

 Get a Water Filter